The Transatlantic Transchromatic Homotopy Theory Conference II

 TRAVEL: One can reach the university by following the instructions here.

-INTERNET: Access to eduroam is available throughout the mathematics building and the SFB building.
+INTERNET: Access to eduroam is available throughout the mathematics building.
 For those without eduroam access we will obtain a temporary guest account through the university.